GuppyCoder/GuppyCoder/README.md

 - 🔭 I'm currently working on my Master's in Computer Science at the University of Texas at Austin
 - 🌱 I'm currently learning Machine Learning, SwiftUI, Structure and Implementation of Modern Programming Languages, Planning Search and Reasoning Under Uncertainty 😃
-- 💭 Ask me about my faith and or anything coding related
+- 💭 Ask me about my Catholic faith and or anything coding related
 - 😄 Pronouns: He/Him